suvi04/C-pomodoro/README.md

 # C-pomodoro

-Pomodoro made in c using the sleep function and some ascii art
+Pomodoro made in c using the sleep function and some ascii art for unix systems